-For fine dining, La Casa de Lourdes, next to Los Mandarinos Hotel is the first choice with Panamanian and international gourmet cuisine.
-The restaurant is worth the visit just to enjoy the magnificent mountain views and the beautiful architecture and lush garden grounds.
+For fine dining, La Casa de Lourdes features world-class Panamanian and international gourmet cuisine.
+People drive all the way from Panama to dine here.
+While dining, enjoy magnificent mountain views, beautiful architecture and lush garden grounds.

 Las Bruschettas has good seafood, grilled steaks and salads at reasonable prices- a full meal with wine for less the $20.

-Don Pepes is good for inexpensive Panamanian meals and a wide selection including vegetarian dishes and tropical fruit milk shakes.
-We recommend their "ropa vieja" a popular shredded beef typical meal.
+Don Pepes has inexpensive Panamanian meals and a wide selection, including vegetarian dishes and tropical fruit milkshakes.
+We recommend their “ropa vieja” a popular shredded beef typical meal.

-For a typical Panamananian meal, ask for Sancocho, a chicken soup at Santa Librada.
-For a really cheap Panamananian meal try Refresqueria Mr. Lary where you can get a full breakfast o lunch for $2.50.
+For a typical Panamanian meal, ask for Sancocho, a chicken soup at Santa Librada.
+For a really cheap Panamanian meal try Refresqueria where you can get a breakfast o lunch for $2.50.

-El Valle is the perfect day trip or weekend getaway from Panama City.
-Some of its attractions are panoramic mountain views, adventure and extreme sports, a colorful open air handicrafts market, hiking, cloud forest nature tours, bike and horseback riding, Canopy Adventure zipline, a tropical zoo, birdwatching, hot springs and an attractive range of lodging options.
+El Valle’s great variety of attractions includes spectacular mountain views, a zipline adventure, a handicrafts market, one of Panama’s top spas, rainforest hiking, nature tours, biking, horseback riding, a tropical zoo, birdwatching, hot springs and an attractive choice of lodging options.

 Get out your cameras and your wallets.
 This open air market is very colorful.
 You can buy directly from the Indian artisans themselves.
-It's in the middle of main street.
-It's open every day but there are more artisans on Sunday.
+In the middle of main street, it’s open every day but there are more artisans on Sunday.

 The indigenous people walk in from the surrounding mountains to sell their wares.
-They include framed molas, colorfully painted trays carved from local hardwoods, figurines carved from soap stone and Panama hats.
+These include framed molas, colorfully painted trays carved from local hardwoods, figurines carved from soap stone and Panama hats.

 Next to the artisans, are stands selling local fruits, vegetables, and plants.